minibolt-guide/minibolt/guide/lightning/lightning-client.md

 💊 Now your Lightning node is ready.
 This is also the point of no return.
 Up until now, you can just start over.
 Once you send real bitcoin to your MiniBolt, you have "skin in the game"

+💡 The next commands can be entered in any new session without keeping a specific terminal opened with logs, but I recommend keeping to do this just in case any log could give extra information about the command you just entered.

-### Watchtower client
+### **Watchtower client**

 Lightning channels need to be monitored to prevent malicious behavior by your channel peers.
-If your MiniBolt goes down for a longer period of time, for instance due to a hardware problem, a node on the other side of one of your channels might try to close the channel with an earlier channel balance that is better for them.
+If your MiniBolt goes down for a longer period of time, for instance, due to a hardware problem, a node on the other side of one of your channels might try to close the channel with an earlier channel balance that is better for them.

 Watchtowers are other Lightning nodes that can monitor your channels for you.
 If they detect such bad behavior, they can react on your behalf, and send a punishing transaction to close this channel.